Streisenberg/Bionformatic_Application_EN/README.md

 # Bioinformatic_Website
  Bioinformatics App

-The deployed web app **_will_** live at https://bioinformatics-app.herokuapp.com/
+The deployed web app live at https://share.streamlit.io/streisenberg/bionformatic_application_en/bioinformatic_app.py

-The web app was built in Python using the following librarie:
+The web app was built in Python using the following libraries:
 - streamlit
 - pandas
 - biopython